 The goal of a book utilizing the There’s a Problem! approach is to educate readers and provoke an emotional response from them—whether anger, shock, fear, disgust, or something similar.
 Providing a solution is not the focus.

 Health books with this structure present objective information on large topics like vitamins, herbs, or diseases that can be easily divided into stand-alone subparts, then arranged from A to Z or in some other logical way.

-Typically, Chapter 1 presents the overarching concept for the book, and Chapter 2 offers background information.
+Typically, Chapter 1 presents the overarching concept of the book, and Chapter 2 offers background information.

 The chapters that follow present the various components and subparts one at a time, usually in alphabetical order.
-At the end, there is often a wrap-up chapter.
+At the end, there is often a separate wrap-up.
 The book is not designed to be read from start to finish.
 Instead, readers are expected to concentrate on the chapters or areas that interest them and ignore the rest.

 The Encyclopedic Approach is put to good use in our book Alternative Cures That Really Work.
 Chapter 1 gives an overview of alternative cures, and Chapter 2 explains how to understand medical studies.
 Arranged alphabetically, each of the subsequent 23 chapters is dedicated to one disease or condition and discusses the effective alternative cures.

 This structure involves a series of related chapters or essays grouped thematically and often written by different authors.